Inesence/REpro/README.md

 If you have any comments or questions feel free to reach out to me.

 ## Conclusion
 REpro is a powerful tool that can save you time, reduce errors, and improve the accuracy of your accounting records.
-By leveraging the latest advances in automation and machine learning,REpro makes it easy to manage your receipts and expenses so you can focus on growing your business.
+By leveraging the latest advances in automation and machine learning,REpro makes it easy to manage your receipts and expenses so you can focus on flourishing your business.
 Try it out today and see the difference for yourself!